 Contrary to its digital connotations, it could be argued that algorithms have been used implicitly in architecture for centuries prior to the digital age.
 Terzidis 22 postulates that while the algorithm is often associated with computer science, the use of instructions, commands or rules in architecture are, in essence, algorithms.
 Hersey and Freedam 23 for instance, were able to ‘detect, extract, and formulate rigorous geometric rules’24 by which Palladio conceived his villas.

 Data analysis uses computational methods for extracting information from large amounts of data.
-Data analysis is different from data mining, yet these two words are often used interchangeably.
-Data mining actually uses machine learning and is more data-driven.
+Although it differs from data mining, these two words are often used interchangeably.
+However, data mining uses machine learning and is more data-driven.

 Parametric modelling is the creation of a digital model based on a series of pre-programmed rules or algorithms known as ‘parameters’.
 That is, the model, or elements of it are generated automatically by internal logic arguments rather than by being manually manipulated.